xelis-project/xelis-blockchain/README.md

 Wallet implement a fully-encrypted storage system with following features:
 - Tree names are hashed with generated salt
 - Keys data are hashed with generated salt
-- Values are encrypted using XChaCha20Poly1305 and a random newly generated Nonce each time its saved.
+- Values are encrypted using XChaCha20Poly1305 and a random newly generated nonce each time its saved.

+Exception for assets list which has its key encrypted to be able to retrieve them later.

 Hash algorithm used is Keccak-256 for keys / tree names.
 The random salt generated is a 64 bytes length.